temporalio/documentation/docs/application-development-guide.md

 Calls to spawn [Activity Executions](/docs/concepts-guide/#activity-execution) are written within a Workflow Definition.
 The call to spawn an Activity Execution generates the [ScheduleActivityTask](/docs/concepts-guide/#commands#scheduleactivitytask) Command.
 This results in the set of three [Activity Task](/docs/concepts-guide/#activity-task) related Events ([ActivityTaskScheduled](/docs/references/events/#activitytaskscheduled), [ActivityTaskStarted](/docs/references/events/#activitytaskstarted), and ActivityTask[Closed])in your Workflow Execution Event History.

+A single instance of the Activities implementation is shared across multiple simultaneous Activity invocations.
+Therefore, the Activity implementation code must be _stateless_.

+The values passed to Activities through invocation parameters or returned through a result value are recorded in the Execution history.
+The entire Execution history is transferred from the Temporal service to Workflow Workers when a Workflow state needs to recover.
+A large Execution history can thus adversely impact the performance of your Workflow.

+Therefore, be mindful of the amount of data you transfer through Activity invocation parameters or Return Values.
+Otherwise, no additional limitations exist on Activity implementations.

 <Tabs
 defaultValue="go"